Click here to access the Accessing Healthcare Report

 This research revealed a number of possible positive trends in healthcare for individuals with ASD in Maine.
 These included the following:

 The research points to a number of areas of concern, however.
 These include the following:

 MDDC collaborated with the national Center for Disease Control’s “Learn the Signs, Act Early” campaign to improve early identification of autism and other developmental disabilities and worked to promote the “Autism Case Training: A Developmental Behavioral Pediatrics Curriculum.”
+Our executive director, Nancy Cronin, has acted as the Maine Act Early Ambassador through this initiative for the last several years.
 MDDC has reached out to the general public through libraries, YMCA facilities, and Children’s Discovery Museums across the state to distribute information.

 In accordance with its responsibilities under the federal DD Act, the Maine Developmental Disabilities Council has provided ongoing information and support to legislators and other public policymakers in the development and review of proposed legislation, rules, and other policies affecting persons with developmental disabilities and their families.
 MDDC has provided information and participated in the revision of statutes and rules affecting civil rights, education, healthcare, employment, housing, and other matters of concern to individuals with disabilities, parents and other family members.